 Line of Sight

 Feeding into the risk idea is line of sight or LOS, which needs to be considered and controlled.
-Excessive LOS is considered by many to be map breaking – but providing opportunities for sneaky snipes and prediction shots adds great suspense and keeps players fully engaged.
+Excessive LOS is considered by many to be map breaking – but providing opportunities for prediction shots and visual tracking information keeps players fully engaged.
 ASDF is a great example of a map with a good LOS balance.
 Any time a player is exposed by line of sight they are vulnerable and taking a risk.

 A large part of the flow is the travel distance between destinations.
 They should be comparable and responsible and relative to the payoffs.
 The risks involved in travelling should also be factored in – a shorter travel time with higher risk might be the equivalent of a longer travel time with lower risk.
 So perhaps if a particular distance can’t be made longer, perhaps make it harder.
 For example, any time a player is airborne they are vulnerable and predictable.

-Combine both airtime and LOS vulnerability with caution.
+Combine airtime, predictablility and LOS vulnerability with caution.
 Make sure your risks are always relative to rewards.

 The major armours (100 and 150) should be opposite each other with more than half the map’s distance (in travel time, not literal distance) between them.
 This is because if a player can easily collect both, it becomes too easy to control the map with a monopoly, which everyone is trying to do.

-To counter the potential for a monopoly, it’s mostly advisable to put smaller armours and other items such as vials and healths away from the major armours, though there are great maps that do the opposite.
-This includes powerful weapons such as shock and the rocket launcher (which other weapons are powerful might depend on your map).
+To counter the potential for a monopoly, it’s mostly advisable to put smaller armours and vials away from the major armours.
 This gives an out of control player a chance to get back in the game, by avoiding conflict for the major armours, and building a stack with smaller items.
 Antiqus, a map by Heresiarch has double healths very close to both major armours, which works to promote engagement over the items, as the risk for each player is lower.
 See the health section below.

 In Dying Sun, a tight map, the out of control player is supported by keeping basically anything that is not a major armour on the second level (with the 50hp close to each) requiring some travel distance.
-An out of control player could get back on their feet even after a death, by spawning on the second level and quickly collecting some health vials and weapons.
-The idea isn’t to make the game some kind of socialist experiment, it’s to simply make it hard to control.
+An out of control player could get back on their feet even after a death, by spawning on the second level and quickly collecting some armour, health vials and weapons.
 For a small and fast map, this is essential to avoid runaway games.

 Assume your map will be played by duellers who know the map back the front, and can also recognise every sound in the game.
-While the game is not finished, at the time of writing, a player picking up most items can be heard by another player across the map – some clearly, some less so.
-This means that based on sound alone, one player will get a snapshot of where the other player is, and make assumptions about where he/she is going (tracking).
+A player picking up most items can be heard more or less across the map.
+This means that based on sound alone, a player can understand where the opponent player is, and make assumptions about where he/she is going (tracking).